In 2025, Boris Nectoux and me are offering a PhD fellowship on the reflected McKean-Vlasov diffusions. Feel free to contact us if you are interested.

-If you are a master student, that you want to learn more about the nonlinear diffusions (and about their applications) and that you would like to make an internship (eventually to prepare a PhD) on this subject, do not hesitate to send me an email to the address: julian (dot) tugaut (at) univ-st-etienne (dot) fr
+If you are a master student, that you want to learn more about the nonlinear diffusions (and about their wide applications) and that you would like to follow an internship (eventually to prepare a PhD) on this subject, do not hesitate to send me an email to the address: julian (dot) tugaut (at) univ-st-etienne (dot) fr

 My works, since my PhD, are dealing with probabilities.
+More precisely, I work on stochastic analysis.
 By making research on this domain, I also touch to the functional analysis and analysis of partial differential equations.

-More precisely, I work on stochastic analysis.
-Let us remind that the Brownian motion is a collection of gaussian random variables with independent increments and with almost surely continuous trajectories.
+Let us remind that the Brownian motion is a collection of Gaussian random variables with independent increments and with almost surely continuous trajectories.
 It is the probabilistic interpretation of the Laplacian.
 One can see it as the heat process with the microscopical viewpoint.

 Let \(b\) and \(\sigma\) be two functions from \(\mathbb{R}_+\times\mathbb{R}^d\) to \(\mathbb{R}^d\).
 A diffusion is a solution to a stochastic differential equation of the form